Training Lions & Tigers:

 with ADD/ADHD and learning disabilities love to argue - they find it stimulating.
 Arguments

 go on and on, ad nauseam, until they wear you down.
-Don't allow that to happen - they will view it as a sign of weakness in you and it will persist longer the next time.
+Don't allow that to happen - they will view it as a sign of weakness in your and will persist longer the next time.

 #2.
 Establish Clear Standards & Rules